hakeem-amsagguine/linux/Documentation/core-api/debugging-via-ohci1394.rst

    when loading the driver.
 If you have no supported controller, many PCI, CardBus and even some Express cards which are fully compliant to OHCI-1394 specification are available.
-If it requires no driver for Windows operating systems, it most likely is.
-Only specialized shops have cards which are not compliant, they are based on TI PCILynx chips and require drivers for Windows operating systems.
+If it requires no driver for linux operating systems, it most likely is.
+Only specialized shops have cards which are not compliant, they are based on TI PCILynx chips and require drivers for linux operating systems.

    The mentioned kernel log message contains the string "physUB" if the